MaryVtyurina/IT-Blog/SRE/thanos.md

 Thanos, an Open Source project started by Improbable-Eng, a game engine company, was love at first sight.
 Distributed, highly scalable, and uses object storage for unlimited storage retention.
 It also comes with downsampling and configurable retention.
 It checked nearly all our boxes and the community was also really growing and eager to accept contributions.

 After a few tests we confirmed the choice and began to deploy Thanos in our datacenters.
-As we were waiting for our Kubernetes clusters to be built by the Container team, we initially deployed Thanos on VMs and a few bare metal servers.
-Thanksfully, on the storage side, we already have Ceph clusters deployed, it was just a matter of adding capacity to it.
+Using our on-premise Kubernetes clusters built by our Container team, we were able to deploy a production-ready version of Thanos in a few days.
+On the storage side, we already have Ceph clusters deployed, it was just a matter of adding capacity to it.

-But before deploying all the components needed for collecting metrics, we need metrics to collect!
+Now that we have a platform that is capable of collecting metrics, we need to expose them!

 ## 80/20 or Pareto's Law